Santos Ortega: Radio

 As radio stations began to come on the air in large numbers, radio programs began to gain momentum, thus opening up new opportunities for Ortega.
 He first worked in radio in comedy, appearing on a variety show, Blackstone Plantation, where he played a character named Don Rodrigo.
 Ortega later said that he was hired for the role after a casting director hired the young unknown based on seeing Ortega's name, assuming that he would be perfect for the role.

 Despite Ortega's ethnic-sounding name, and the fact that he did have Latino origins on his father's side, he did not speak Spanish.
 He came to learn that if he convincingly mastered a Spanish dialect, more work would come his way, and it did.

 He served as straight man for the duo of Frank Crumit and Julius Sanderson.
 Ortega said, "It was a song and patter show, and I provided the laughter."
 He went on to be active in the medium, starring in The Adventures of Nero Wolfe (1943–1944) and narrating Gang Busters, as well as Stroke of Fate.
 Perhaps his most famous and notable radio role was Commissioner Weston on The Shadow.
 He played the title role in Bulldog Drummond (1942–43) and was heard in the daytime radio serials Valiant Lady (as Edward Curran), Perry Mason, 1948's Roger Kilgore, Public Defender, and as the title character in The Adventures of Charlie Chan (1947–1948), The Affairs of Peter Salem from 1949 to 1953, and Hannibal Cobb (1950–1951).

 Throughout the 1930s and 1940s and into the 1950s and early 1960s, the prolific Ortega lent his remarkable range of voice characterizations to numerous other radio drama series such as Inner Sanctum, The Mysterious Traveler, Suspense, Casey Crime Photographer, The Eternal Light, The Columbia Workshop, The Big Story, Perry Mason, You Are There, Dimension X, and X Minus One.

 He also originated the radio role of Inspector Queen on The Adventures of Ellery Queen.

 Television

 On television, he played Will Hughes (usually just referred to as "Grandpa") on As the World Turns, replacing Will Lee as of June 21, 1956.
 On November 22, 1963, he was in the middle of a scene with actress Helen Wagner when CBS suddenly cut in with the first bulletin on President Kennedy's assassination.
-(The cast, which was performing the episode live, was not yet aware of the situation.)
+(The cast, who were performing the episode live, were not yet aware of the situation.)
 Ortega continued in the role until shortly before his death in 1976.